-In both of the Company's MD&As for the year ended December 31, 2008 and the quarter ended March 31, 2009 it was stated that Management had reviewed the impact of the recent significant changes in the world economic situation, including the significant decline in energy prices and the decline in the market price for the Company's shares, on its current and planned projects and had no plans to curtail any project that had commenced in the course of 2008 or that were included in the commitment capital expenditure listings above, following this assessment.
-This remains the Company's position at the end of Q2 2009.
-As also previously stated uncommitted capital expenditure is constantly under review and as a result some growth plans previously considered have been put on hold until such time as the position of the markets becomes clearer particularly with regard to future gas pricing, production revenues and fundraising opportunities that may be available to the Company.
-Following the fund raising completed on June 19, 2009 the focus of the short-term capital expenditure programs remains on both meeting the expenditure plans set out in the short form prospectus issued on June 11, 2009 and on development and production enhancement projects that will enhance short to medium term cash flow.
+In the Company's MD&As over the last twelve months it has been stated that Management had reviewed the impact of the recent significant changes in the world economic situation, including the significant decline in energy prices and the decline in the market price for the Company's shares, on its current and planned projects and had no plans to curtail any project that had commenced in the course of 2008 or that were included in the commitment capital expenditure listings above, following this assessment.
+This remains the Company's position at the end of Q3 2009.
+It was also previously stated that uncommitted capital expenditure is constantly under review and as a result some growth plans previously considered had been put on hold until such time as the position of the markets becomes clearer particularly with regard to future gas pricing, production revenues and fundraising opportunities that may be available to the Company.
+This also remains the case at the end of Q3 2009.
+Further to the fund raising completed on June 19, 2009 the focus of the short-term capital expenditure programs remains on both meeting the expenditure plans set out in the short form prospectus issued on June 11, 2009 and on development and production enhancement projects that should enhance short to medium term cash flow.

-In Kazakhstan, the Company's current plans are limited to satisfying the 2009 Minimum Work Programme for each of the three contracts including the drilling of a deep well on the Akkulka contract.
-As at the date of this report this drilling has exceeded a depth of 2,500 metres.
+In Kazakhstan, the Company's current plans are limited to satisfying the 2009 Minimum Work Programme for each of the Kyzyloi and Kul Bas contracts together with the completion and testing of the deep Akkulka well AKD01.
+As at the date of this report this drilling of AKD01 had been completed and testing commenced.

-In Tajikistan, the Company has initiated its exploration work with the commissioning of an extensive seismic survey to construct field reservoir models and consider horizontal and inclined drilling, field pressure support and similar techniques to increase production of oil and gas, and to look at cost effective approaches to deepening existing wells to test exploration targets.
+In Tajikistan, the Company initiated its exploration work with the commissioning of an extensive seismic survey to construct field reservoir models and consider horizontal and inclined drilling, field pressure support and similar techniques to increase production of oil and gas, and to look at cost effective approaches to deepening existing wells to test exploration targets and this was still ongoing at the date of this report.
 The Company has taken over responsibility for a partly drilled well in East Alimtai and at the beginning of August commenced the drilling of a well in the Komsomolsk field.